SinonCuriosus/BNP_BuildingPairTradingModel/README.md

 </p>

-When the price it's c

-- Exit Signals:

 2. How much would you invest in each pair?

-I'd use the Hedge Ratio, e.g.:
+In the first scenario: the one we needed to choose 1 pair from the combination of the 10 stocks, I'd use the Hedge Ratio.

-If I had 10 000€ to invest(purely in stocks, assuming we have already optimized the missing money in Treasury Bonds) and assuming a Beta calculated in the statistics of 1.5 (when B moves 1€, A moves 1.5€ in the same direction), I'd go long to A for instance instance with 4000€ given the beta value B=1.5 * 4000€ = 6000€, having the total 10000€ invested.
+If I had 10 000€ to invest (purely in stocks, assuming we have already optimized the missing money in Treasury Bonds thorugh the Markovitz optimzed curve) and assuming a Beta calculated in the statistics of 1.5 (when B moves 1€, A moves 1.5€ in the same direction), I'd go:

+Long to A for instance instance with 4000€.

+Given the beta value B=1.5 * 4000€ = 6000€, having the total 10000€ invested, I'd invest 6000€ in the stock B.

+**Explanation:**

 We do this to avoid overexposing ourselves to a sole stock, therefore we invest accordint to the Beta Value multiplication over the second stock from the pair given the volatility of both not being the same.

+In the second scenario: As we are just allowed to select a pair from the 10 stocks I'd expose my-self 50-50.
+Altough we could also consider other methods such as Markovitz **(although prices from the past do not ensure repetition of behaviors in the feature)**.

+### ⚠️ Challenges & Solutions

+- **Challenges found in this phase:**

+1. It was my first time considering shorting scenarios.
+I'd be more confident if we could have a bit of more Technical and Fundamental Indicators, but as it's an assessment with limited time doesn't gives me the time enough to structure how to work with each indicator.

+- **Solution implemented:**
+1. Although I did not worked with lots of indicators I tried to show proficiency in alligning the ones I used together and show off a sound strategy.

+## 5. Backtesting
+### Simulation

+Implemented in the "build_strategy" function under main.py

+### Metrics
+p_value      alpha      beta    beta_cv  half_life  cointegration_ok  beta_stable  hl_ok
+1. p_value => Stocks which correlated the best have a smaller P_Value < 1
+2. alpha => average offset when the P_a = P_b * Beta
+3. half_life => how many periods it takes for a deviation from the mean to shrink in a mean-reverting process
+4. cointegration_ok => If 2 stocks behave the same way
+5. beta_stable => If it's stable it is considered to bring "market neutral" status
+6. hl_ok => If it's ok, usually the "half_life" description happens
+7. net return